timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 </script>

 Tehachapi was another zero and I spent most of the day recovering my feet and popping blisters.
-Cool Rocks brought over Carnation Instant Breakfast for Ant Man, and we hung out before saying our goodbyes, as she planned to stay in Tehachapi one more day.
+Cool Rocks brought over Carnation Instant Breakfast for Ant Man and we hung out before saying our goodbyes, as she planned to stay in Tehachapi one more day.

 <Images images={[